 Part A has always been financed by a payroll tax, FICA.
 Workers and employers each pay 1.45 percent of payroll into the HI fund, along with the 6.2 percent (up to $110,100) for social security retirement.
 The self-employed pay both portions, at a total rate of 15.3 percent.

 Medicare HI will become insolvent in 2024, when it will be able to pay only 87 percent of its expenditures.

 The first major cause is the baby boomer retirement bulge.
 Between 2010 and 2030 the over-65s will grow from 22 to 35 percent of the population.
 These seniors will also live much longer, and consume Medicare much longer, than anyone expected in 1965.

 The other dominant cause is the rising cost of health care.
 What doctors and hospitals could do for patients in 1965 appears primitive compared to the remarkably advanced - an expensive - techniques now in use.

-Medicare could of course be made fiscally solvent by raising the eligibility age above 65, as has been done for full
+Medicare could of course be made fiscally solvent by raising the eligibility age above 65, as

 Middle-aged people are convinced that they have earned their Medicare entitlement at 65, and won't stand for a postponement.
 The growing realization among today's younger workers that they are paying payroll taxes to support today's seniors without much expectation that tomorrow's younger workers will support them when they turn 65, is just one powerful brake on payroll tax increases.